AlexCodeForge/cproject/docs/Next development/post-module-implementation.md

 We will create three primary Livewire components within `app/Livewire/AdminPanel/Posts`:

 -   **`PostManagement.php`**: This component will serve as the main entry point for listing posts, similar to `UserManagement.php`.
 It will contain the logic for searching, filtering, and displaying the post table.
 -   **`CreatePost.php`**: This component will handle the creation of new posts.
-This will be displayed within a modal.
+This will be displayed on a separate page.
 -   **`EditPost.php`**: This component will handle editing existing posts.
-It will also be displayed within a modal.
+It will also be displayed on a separate page.
     -   **Edge Case: Form Submission Failures (Validation)**
         -   **Scenario:** A user attempts to create or update a post, but one or more fields fail validation (e.g., missing title, invalid slug).
         -   **Mitigation:** Livewire's built-in validation should be used extensively.